yuji-roh/fair-shift/README.md

 The jupyter notebook will load the data and train the models.
 We consider two scenarios: supporting (1) a single metric (demographic parity; DP) and (2) multiple metrics (demographic parity; DP & equalized odds; EO).

+Each training shows either in-processing-only baseline or our framework (i.e., pre- + in-processing).
+Note that we use [FairBatch](https://arxiv.org/abs/2012.01696) [Roh et al., ICLR 2021] as the in-processing baseline that adaptively adjusts batch ratios for fairness.
+When using our pre-processing, we utilize a SDP solver to find the new data ratio.
+The solver is defined in our program.
+Experiments are repeated 5 times each.
+After the training, the test accuracy and fairness will be shown.